nervozny/factorial-profit/README.md

 ## Theory

 The chain substitution method that is used in this project is a classiс method that allows you to determine the independent influence of each of the components (factors) on the delta profit.
-The approach to extracting factors is as follows: you successively substitute the factors of the base time interval with the factors of the actual (fact) period.
+The approach to extracting factors is as follows: you successively substitute the factors of the base time interval with the factors of the actual (fact) time interval.
 The factors I use for profit analysis in this project are price, cost and quantity (structure) of sales:

 If Profit = Quantity $\times$ (Price - Cost), so the chain substitution would look like this: